-Having healthy teeth and gums allows us to eat, talk and smile.
 Good oral health is also integral to our overall health and well-being.
+Having healthy teeth and gums allows us to eat, talk, and smile.
 Leaving damaged and broken teeth in our mouth leads to infection and abscess.
-Dental infections gradually spread to the rest of our body through the bloodstream or sinuses.
-This can lead to digestive problems, headaches, sinus infection and even serious medical conditions affecting our heart.
-Luckily, most oral problems are easily treatable with proper diagnosis and dental care.
-If you are overdue a checkup, be sure to schedule one before your teeth or gums start to develop infection and pain.
+Dental infection gradually spreads to the rest of your body through the bloodstream and sinuses.
+This can lead to digestive problems, headaches, sinus infection, and other serious medical conditions.
+Luckily, most oral problems are easily treatable with proper diagnosis and dental treatment.
+If you are overdue a checkup, be sure to schedule one before your teeth or gums develop an infection.

 How do I maintain good oral health?

 Maintaining good oral health is a life long journey which requires daily maintenance and frequent dental visits.
-Daily brushing and flossing helps keep your teeth clean and free of harmful plaque and bacteria.
-By brushing and flossing regularly, you keep your gums firm and healthy so they don’t bleed or ache.
-In addition to daily preventive care you also need to maintain regular checkups and dental cleanings.
-A good dental cleaning helps remove calcified build-ups to ensure long-term health of your teeth and gums.
-Additionally, regular checkups help catch cavities and other dental problems in their earlier stages.
-This helps prevent more serious complications such as developing an infection or abscess.
-To learn more about how to properly care for your teeth and gums click on the following links:
+Daily brushing and flossing helps keep your teeth clean and free of harmful bacteria.
+Brushing and flossing regularly keeps your gums firm and healthy.
+This prevents them from developing bleeding, aching, and developing gum disease.
+Maintaining healthy teeth and gums requires daily preventive care plus regular checkups and dental cleanings.
+A thorough dental cleaning helps remove calcified build-up to ensure long-term health of your teeth and gums.
+Additionally, regular checkups help capture cavities and other dental problems in their earlier stages.
+This helps prevent more serious complications such as infection or abscess.
+To learn more about how to properly care for your teeth and gums, click on the following links: